Pengchengzhi/Yolov3_Own-dataset/README.md

-# Yolov3_Own-dataset
+# Train yolov3 on my own dataset
-Train yolov3 on my own dataset, Ubuntu 16.04
+Ubuntu 16.04
 ## How to train
 ### Pre requirements